Usmanrasool202/HR-Analytics-Dashboard-Power-BI/README.md

 * Business Insight Generation
 ---

-## 📊 Dataset

-Sample HR dataset used for educational and portfolio purposes.

----

 ⭐ If you found this project useful, feel free to star the repository or connect with me.

 🚀 Always learning and building — open to feedback and collaboration.